 I think about this often as I watch or read some of our best-loved movies and books.
 For example, in Star Wars, the bad guys won for many years.
 The good guys had to wait it out, until finally, they found success.
 In the Harry Potter stories, Voldemort was able to come to power twice, and get a gang of followers who tormented the people who stood up against him…until finally, after many losses, good prevailed.
 In the Lord of the Rings movies, evil destroys the world and many good people…until after much loss, the good people win.

 There are always scars, and winning the battle is often melancholy after all the losses people have endured, but it does happen.
 Real life is like this.
 And Bible characters endured the same trials.
-Think how many Psalms David wrote crying out for God to protect him against his enemies.
+If you take the content explained in the youth ministry program, you can notice how many Psalms David wrote crying out for God to protect him against his enemies.
 So many of them refer to troubles, hardships, loss of reputation, fear, and worse.
 And yet he is remembered as a great man of God.
 Or how about Joseph?
 His brothers sold him into slavery, he started to get ahead in life, and he was falsely accused of rape.
 He went through so many awful things, only to be lifted up and given rewards for his faithfulness.
 Or Job?
 He went through the ultimate nightmare losing every single good thing in his life, except for his faith, but he came back better than ever.

 We aren’t the only people who have endured horrible abuses and insults.
 That’s why these stories speak so strongly to us.
 They are part of humanity.
 Many people have been bullied, falsely accused, disbelieved even while telling the truth.
 And the moral of the story is that they always overcome, even if it takes many years.